 The whole procedure takes less than 10 minutes.
 Everyone’s experience is different, but most patients feel moderate to intense period-like abdominal cramping while the uterus is emptying.

-After the procedure, you rest for 20-30 minutes.
+After the procedure, you rest for 15-20 minutes, or as long as you need to feel comfortable.
 We give you something to eat and drink, and a hot water bottle for your belly.
 We review your aftercare instructions with you.
 Most patients return to work or school the next day.

 We will provide you with written instructions along with a 24-hour number where you can reach us if you have any questions or concerns.